logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 InMemory cache specific configurations are

 * **dfs.resolvingcache.inmemory.maxsize**
-Max number of entries that could be in the cache before the LRU algorithm kicks in.
+Max number of entries that could be stored in the cache before the LRU algorithm kicks in.

 Distributed Transaction Hints